GretaMame/SpeedScript/README.md

 1. Double click on the script file
 2. Press ctrl+j

 <b>Important!</b> While the script is running don't perform any unecessary actions on the computer.
-The rule saying 'Look but don't touch' applies here.
-Go make yourself a coffee and hope for the best :)
+The rule saying 'Look but don't touch' applies here. :)

 If for any reason the script is not performing as expected you can terminate it by pressing the escape button.